+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 CUP NOODLES MUSEUM

 The Japanese can’t seem to get enough of their world-famous noodles.
 Yokohama has not just one, but two great noodle museums!
-The Cupnoodles Museum Yokohama is called in Japanese: And ō Momofuku Hatsumei Kinenkan and is known for being both a historical as well as an interactive noodle museum.
-The museum is owned by the Nissin Food Company – inventors of canned instant noodles.
+The Cupnoodles Museum Yokohama is called in Japanese: Ō Momofuku Hatsumei Kinenkan and is known for being both a historical as well as an interactive noodle museum.

 Here, the history of instant noodles is shown in combination with quirky exhibitions and interactive workshops.
-For example, you can play in the noodle park, go to a noodle theater, or design your own noodle jar.
+For example, you can play in the noodle park, go to a noodle theater, or design your noodle jar.
 In addition to showing the history of noodles, new innovative products are also shown, such as space noodles for astronauts.

-This is a first class and modern museum that is open every day between 10am and 6pm.
+This is a first-class and modern museum that is open every day between 10 am and 6 pm.
 Should Tuesday be a red day, the museum will be closed on Wednesdays.

 Peace statue yokohama